25th Alberta Legislature: History

 The 25th Legislative Assembly was ushered in with a massive Progressive Conservative majority, with Alberta being dubbed Ralph's World following the 2001 general election.
 The official opposition Liberals began a turbulent period that would see the party go through four leaders.

 The third party Alberta New Democrats also changed leaders in July 2004 with the retirement of Raj Pannu and choice of Brian Mason as new leader.

 Towards the end of the legislature for the first time since 1985, a new party caucus was formed.
 Edmonton-Norwood MLA Gary Masyk would cross the floor to the Alberta Alliance which had been formed in 2002 and registered in 2003 creating the caucus for that party.
 His reason for leaving was the Premier's interference in the 2004 federal election that coincided with a sharp decline in poll numbers that kept the federal Conservatives from winning the election.
-His electoral district was also abolished in the 2004 Alberta Boundary Re-distribution.
+His electoral district was also abolished in the 2004 Alberta electoral boundary re-distribution.

 Support the Progressive Conservatives softened through the reign of the Assembly but still remained high during the 2004 general election.